Call and get expert advice from our team of specialist birth injury solicitors. Find out if you can claim compensation.

-Your claim for compensation can also act as an important step in ensuring other parents and baby’s do not suffer from the same negligent care that you did.
+Your claim for compensation can also act as an important step in ensuring other parents and babies do not suffer from the same negligent care that you did.

-As specialist umbilical cord prolapse compensation lawyers, Blackwater Law understand the importance of your claim.
-Our medical negligence solicitors have extensive experience in advising clients in relation to a wide ranging of birthing and maternity incidents sustained by mothers and children during pregnancy, or post labour.
+As specialist umbilical cord prolapse compensation lawyers, Blackwater Law understands the importance of your claim.
+Our medical negligence solicitors have extensive experience in advising clients in relation to a wide range of birthing and maternity incidents sustained by mothers and children during pregnancy, or post labour.

 Our team is accredited as one of the leading teams of medical negligence lawyers in the South East, by the Legal 500, a ranking of the UK’s top law firms.